My Michelle: Composition and lyrical intent

+There are two versions of how the song came to existence.

-The song is about a friend of the band, a girl named Michelle Young who is thanked in the Appetite for Destruction cover sleeve.
+One version says the song is about a friend of the band, a girl named Michelle Young who is thanked in the Appetite for Destruction cover sleeve.
 Slash knew Young throughout junior high, as she was a friend of Slash's first girlfriend.
 According to Axl Rose, he and Young were in a car together when "Your Song" by Elton John came on the radio and Young happened to mention that she had always wanted someone to write a song about her.

 Rose's first attempt was a sweet, almost romantic song, but one that had absolutely nothing to do with the reality of Michelle's life.
 He was unhappy with this version and re-wrote it, this time seeking to be completely honest.
 Several members of the band expressed concern over this version of the song, especially Slash, fearing it would upset Young.
 Rose himself then became hesitant, but finally decided to show it to her.
 She liked the song and the attention it brought to her, and was especially pleased with its honesty, most notably regarding her drug addiction, the death of her mother and her father's work in the pornography industry, all of which are mentioned within the first verse.
 According to The Autobiography of Slash, Young managed to clean up and move across the country to escape her lifestyle.

+The other version has the song being written about an incident going back to before the band became famous, involving a young girl who was breaking the band's equipment during a practice session, and ending with Axl going on the run from the police.

 During the 2006 New York and European tours, Axl Rose shared the vocal duties with former Skid Row singer Sebastian Bach.